 Landlord alert: From July 1, 2021, landlords must ensure their properties comply with healthy homes standards within 90 days of any new, or renewed, tenancy.
 All boarding houses (except Kāinga Ora and Community Housing Providers) must also comply with the standards.

-New Tenancy Laws give tenants more tenure and rental security
+New Rental Laws give tenants more security

 From February 11, 2021 Phase 2 of the changes to tenancy law commenced.
 This covers several areas including: